pryn-kb/python-test/_episodes/14-writing-functions.md

 - "Arguments in call are matched to parameters in definition."
 - "Functions may return a result to their caller using `return`."
 ---
-## Break programs down into functions to make them easier to understand.
+## Break programs down into functions to make them easier to understand

 *   Human beings can only keep a few items in working memory at a time.
 *   Understand larger/more complicated ideas by understanding and combining pieces.